 10. Go for a Drive on the Natchez Trace Parkway

 If you’re in Mississippi then you have to drive along this famous 444-mile stretch, which spans from Natchez, Mississippi to Hohenwald, Tennessee.
-This scenic area is filled with just as much history as beauty.
+This scenic area is filled with just as much history as beauty, and many must-visit places in Mississippi.
 There are several possible stops along the way that include everything from an Indian village site and Cypress swamp to the Old Country Store, which is known for serving nationally recognized "Mr. D"s Heavenly Fried Chicken."

 11. Visit a State Park